eanguianopita/home/content/authors/admin/_index.md

 highlight_name: true
 ---
 <p align="justify">
-I am a PhD Economist, working as a research assistant in the macroeconomic policy module at the Jalisco Economy Platform.
-I defended my doctoral dissertation at Universidad de Guadalajara in November 2022.
+I am a macroeconomist, working as a research assistant at the Plataforma Economía de Jalisco (Universidad de Guadalajara).
+I am in charge of developing technical notes and macroeconomic forecasts about the economic reactivation of Jalisco and Mexico during the COVID-19 pandemic.

-In my dissertation I analyze the effects of the North American Free Trade Agreement (NAFTA) and globalization in the trade and financial relationships between Canada, the U.S., and Mexico.
+ I hold a Ph.D. in Economic Studies from Universidad de Guadalajara.
+My current research study the trade and financial relationships between Canada, the U.S., and México from a long-run perspective.

-My research interests are: International Macroeconomics, Development Economics, and Applied Econometrics.

-I will be on the job market during the 2022-2023 academic year and I will be available for virtual interviews at the ASSA Job Market.

 You can reach me on je.ptt[at]hotmail.com.
 </p>